JustGoodThemes/BlogBox-Jekyll-Theme/README.md

 ## Local Installation
 > How to install and use the theme

+_Note: this theme cannot be installed as a gem in your Gemfile and config, therefore the only way to use this theme is to clone the entire repo and put your content in it among the styling._

 Install Jekyll as per [Jekyll docs](https://jekyllrb.com/docs/).

 Clone the repo or your fork.